peterarsentev/code_quality_principles/README.md

 ### 3. If-else-throw statements.

-Let's consider the follows code.
-We need to implement the iterator for even numbers.
+Let's consider the following code.
+We need to implement an iterator for even numbers.

     package ru.job4j.principle_003;